hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 - Check that it uses existing project libraries and patterns rather than reinventing solutions.
 - Run the tests.
 If there are no tests, write them before accepting the code.
 - Ask yourself: "Could I explain this to a colleague?"
 If not, dig deeper before committing.
-- Ask yourself: "Am I overcomplicating this?
-Could this be achieved with a simpler pattern?"
-LLMs can have a tendency to apply complex patterns to solve what are often simple problems (particularly if they can be solved with an already well developed and maintained tool / library).
+- Ask yourself: "Am I overcomplicating this?"
+LLMs often apply complex patterns to problems that have simpler, well-maintained solutions (see [prefer existing libraries](#prefer-existing-libraries)).
 - Where possible, add detailed comments as to **why** a line of code is needed (not explaining _what_ the line of code does, which should be self-explanatory, and is often what LLMs do).

-### 5. Keep Changes Small
+### 6. Keep Changes Small

 Do not ask AI to generate an entire feature in one shot.
 Break work into small, reviewable increments.
+Smaller steps are easier to steer, easier to understand, and easier to debug.
 This mirrors good engineering practice regardless of whether AI is involved.

+If you catch the AI going in the wrong direction, it's better to catch it early than after it has compounded the mistake across many files.

-### 6. Label AI-Assisted Work
+### 7. Label AI-Assisted Work

-When committing code or submitting PRs that include substantial AI-generated content, note it.
-A simple convention:
+When committing code or submitting PRs that include substantial AI-generated content, note it in a Git `trailer`:

 ```
 Assisted-by: [tool name, e.g. Claude, Copilot]